Bargkoppelweg industrial and commercial area

 Niezgodka GmbH

 Niezgodka GmbH, founded in Hamburg in 1967 and based at the Bargkoppelweg industrial site, is a family-run company with a long tradition specialising in the development and construction of safety and control valves.
-With almost 70 employees, the company stands for high quality through first-class functionality and material selection.
-A central aspect of the company's philosophy is optimum customer satisfaction, which is achieved through professional expertise and co-operation based on partnership.
-Flexibility and fast processing are part of Niezgodka GmbH's self-image, which accounts for the company's continued success.
-On its 50th anniversary, the company looks back on a successful history, but also looks to the future.
+With almost 70 employees, the company stands for high-end products with excellent functionality and material.
+The company has always attached great emphasis on customer satisfaction, which is maintained through professional expertise and collaboration based on partnership.
+Flexibility and fast processing are part of Niezgodka GmbH's DNA, which also accounts for the company's continued success.
+On its 50th anniversary, the company can look back on a successful history, while also keeping a keen eye on the future.
 Niezgodka GmbH remains committed to adapting to changing market requirements and continuing to focus on innovation without losing sight of its core business.
 The focus on future challenges ensures continuous development and the ability to offer customers exceptional products for decades to come.

 Company building of IST Molchtechnik GmbH